Free Newsletters - Space - Defense - Environment - Energy - Solar - Nuclear

 Chittagong, Bangladesh (AFP) May 17, 2013

-Bangladesh and Myanmar cleaned up on Friday after a killer cyclone wrecked thousands of homes, relieved that the damage was not much worse after the storm weakened as it made landfall.
+Bangladesh and Myanmar cleaned up on Friday after a killer cyclone wrecked tens of thousands of homes, relieved that the damage was not much worse after the storm weakened as it made landfall.

 But there was relief that the toll was not higher, given that cyclones have killed hundreds of thousands of people in both countries in recent decades.

 Bangladesh Prime Minister Sheikh Hasina has "expressed gratitude to the Almighty" in Mahasen's aftermath and asked people to "offer thanksgiving prayers", her spokesman Abul Kalam Azad told reporters.

 At one stage, up to a million people had taken refuge in makeshift shelters along the Bangladeshi coast, mainly in the densely-populated stretch between the second city of Chittagong and the Cox's Bazaar tourist region.

 Most people however returned home after the storm passed over, heading towards India as its strength waned.